 Predicting the Value of Medical Malpractice Cases

-A post on the Illinois Trial Practice Blog discusses a product for medical malpractice lawyers called MedMal Reports.
+A post on the Illinois Trial Practice Blog discusses a product for malpractice attorneys called>MedMal Reports.
 This company generates a report based on the payout reported in the National Practitioner’s Data Bank.
-Reporting of settlements and verdicts is mandatory so the data is not skewed the way published verdict reports favor those medical malpractice lawyers who seek publication.
+Reporting of settlements and verdicts is mandatory, so the data is not skewed the way published verdict reports favor those medical malpractice lawyers who seek publication.

-The theory is that medical malpractice payments are largely predictable.
-Of course, the question is what variable should be included in the calculus.
+The theory is that payouts in these cases are predictable.
+The question is what variables should the calculus include.
 Interestingly, the company believes that there is not enough focus on the defendant in valuing medical malpractice cases, citing the following facts:

-(1) The number of defendants has an impact on value.
+(1) The number of defendants affects value.
 The more defendants, the higher the total recovery in medical malpractice cases;

 (3) The accusations themselves matter.
 For example, doctors accused of altering medical records pay on average double the settlement/verdict.